15 - 30 km

 Make you way to the meeting point at the B - Shed Ferry Terminal in Fremantle.
-Please arrive at least 30 minutes early to check in and receive your ticket.
-Exact boarding times will be sent to all ticket holders closer to the date as ferry times are subject to change
+Please arrive at least 30 minutes early to check in and receive your ticket and luggage tags.
+Exact boarding times will be sent to all ticket holders closer to the date as ferry times are subject to change.

 When you arrive at Rottnest Island, refresh with a barista coffee or fresh juice at the Lane Cafe before we begin our hiking adventures.

-As the sun sets, we will meet at Pinkies Beach Club for a beautiful two course dinner, and time to reflect on our favourite bits of the south of the Island.
+As the sun sets, we will meet at Lontara for a beautiful 3-course dinner, and time to reflect on our favourite bits of the south of the Island.

 Day two begins with an indulgent buffet breakfast at Pinkies beach Club before embarking on our second day of hiking.